tomtom-international/speedtools/src/site/markdown/index.md

 * **sms** which provides interfaces for SMS services, with implementations for MessageBird and Nexmo, to send text messages to mobile phones;

-* **testutils** which contains utilities, like mocks, which make it easier to create Java unit tests.
+* **testutils** which contains utilities, like mocks, which make it easier to create Java unit tests;

+* **tracer** which contains superfast "event tracer" system, plus an implementation based on MongoDB.

 You can find the JavaDoc documentation for **SpeedTools** on Github, at